 Homeland Security Advisory Committee

 The Brazos Valley Homeland Security Advisory Committee (HSAC) leverages the experience, expertise, and regional and statewide connections of the HSAC membership to provide the agencies and jurisdictions within the Brazos Valley Region, real-time, real-world, sensing and independent advice to support decision making across the spectrum of homeland security operations within the region.
-The Brazos Valley Homeland Security Advisory Committee (HSAC) is comprised from leaders from county and local government, first responder communities, the private sector, volunteer organizations, faith based groups, and academia.
+The Brazos Valley Homeland Security Advisory Committee (HSAC) is comprised of leaders from county and local government, first responder communities, the private sector, volunteer organizations, faith-based groups, and academia.

 The Homeland Security Advisory Committee typically meets the fourth Wednesday of every month at 1:30 PM at the Brazos Valley Council of Governments.
 Location and time is subject to change due to weather, time conflicts, and other factors.
 All meetings are open to the public with virtual option included, and agendas and login information are available online via Texas Secretary of State Website. http://www.sos.state.tx.us.
 You can also reach Homeland Security Planner Lauren Chilton at (979) 595-2801 ext.
 2060 to confirm.